This post may contain affiliate links. Please read our disclosure policy.

 Storage & Freezing Instructions

 Store baked cookies in an airtight container at room temperature for up to 4 days.
-The cream cheese helps them stay soft longer than traditional chocolate chip cookies.
+The cream cheese in the dough helps them stay soft longer than traditional chocolate chip cookies, so they’ll still taste freshly baked on day two and three.

 Frequently Asked Questions